LAiSR-SK/.github/profile/README.md

 ## ❓ Why **AI securtiy**?
-- Emerging Threats: As AI systems become more pervasive, AI systems introduce new vulerabilites such as adversarial attacks and privacy breaches.
+- Emerging Threats: As AI systems become more pervasive, they introduce new vulerabilites such as adversarial attacks and privacy breaches.
 Our Research group plays a pivotal role in uncovering vulnerabilities and devising robust defenses.
 - Safeguarding Critical Systems: AI is increasingly integrated into critical infrastructure, healthcare, finance, and defense.
 Ensuring the security of these systems is non-negotiable.
 Rigorous research helps prevent catastrophic failures and protects lives and livelihoods.
 - Ethical Implications: AI decisions impact individuals and societies.
 Bias, fairness, and transparency are ethical concerns.
 Research informs guidelines and policies that promote responsible AI deployment, minimizing harm and maximizing benefits.